-As one can imagine, there is also a direct construction using the composition graphs.
-The graphical procedure is as follows: Given a composition graph, \begin{enumerate} \item split each edge labeled by $X=X_1\odo X_k$ where the $X_i$ are irreducible into $k$ edges labeled by the $X_i$. \item split each white vertex labeled by $\phi=\phi_1\odo \phi_n$, with $\phi_i\in \Indec$ into $n$ vertices labelled by $\phi_i$ where the flags are assigned to the vertices according to the sources and targets of the $\phi_i$, using that $s(\phi)=s(\phi_1)\odo s(\phi_n)$ an likewise for the target.
+There is also a direct construction using the composition graphs.
+The graphical procedure is as follows: Given a composition graph, \begin{enumerate} \item split each edge labeled by $X=X_1\odo X_k$ where the $X_i$ are irreducible into $k$ edges labeled by the $X_i$. \item split each white vertex labeled by $\phi=\phi_1\odo \phi_n$, with $\phi_i\in \Indec$ into $n$ vertices labeled by $\phi_i$ where the flags are assigned to the vertices according to the sources and targets of the $\phi_i$, using that $s(\phi)=s(\phi_1)\odo s(\phi_n)$ an likewise for the target.